Manu098vm/Sys-EncounterBot.NET/README.md

 ## Support Discord:

-For support on setting up your own instance of SysBot.NET, feel free to join the discord!
-(Beware of un-official discords who claim to be official)
+For support on setting up your own instance of Sys-EncounterBot.NET, this fork is not maintained by the PKHeX Dev server, feel free to join my Discord for assistance!

 [<img src="https://canary.discordapp.com/api/guilds/401014193211441153/widget.png?style=banner2">](https://discord.gg/tDMvSRv)